North Korea's Kim, Seoul envoys discuss easing tensions

 Kim "warmly welcomed" the South Korean officials, who handed over a letter from President Moon Jae-in.

-SEOUL: North Korean leader Kim Jong Un discussed ways to ease tensions on the peninsula with visiting South Korean envoys, the state KCNA news agency reported on Tuesday (Mar 6).
+The delegation from Seoul is the most senior to travel North for more than a decade, and comes as Moon tries to broker talks between nuclear-armed Pyongyang and Washington after months of high tensions.

+The North's official news agency KCNA said Kim "warmly welcomed" the South Korean officials, who handed over a letter from Moon.

-"Hearing the intention of President Moon Jae In for a summit from the special envoy of the south side, he exchanged views and made a satisfactory agreement," the Korean Central News Agency said.
+"Hearing the intention of President Moon Jae-in for a summit from the special envoy of the south side, he exchanged views and made a satisfactory agreement," KCNA added.

-"He also made an exchange of in-depth views on the issues for easing the acute military tensions on the Korean Peninsula and activating the versatile dialogue, contact, cooperation and exchange," it reported.

-Kim's meeting with the most senior South Koreans to travel to the North in more than a decade is the latest step in an Olympics-driven rapprochement on the divided peninsula.

-Her appearance at the Games' opening ceremony - where athletes from the two Koreas marched together - made global headlines.

-The Winter Olympics provided "a good atmosphere of reconciliation, unity and dialogue between the north and the south", KCNA quoted Kim Jong Un as telling the South Korean envoys.
+But Seoul said no agreement had yet been reached on a meeting between Kim and Moon, which would be the first such summit since 2007.

+"It's not an agreement, it's discussions," an official from the South's presidential Blue House told AFP, adding that the two sides had "somewhat shared the view" on other points.

+At the time Moon did not immediately accept the invitation to Pyongyang, saying that the "right conditions" were needed.

-Moon has sought to use the Pyeongchang Games to open dialogue between Washington and Pyongyang in hopes of easing a nuclear standoff that has heightened fears for global security.
+Moon has sought to use the Pyeongchang Games to open dialogue between Washington and Pyongyang in hopes of easing a nuclear standoff that has heightened fears over global security.

+But while Pyongyang has long said it is willing to talk to the US without preconditions, it is also adamant it will not give up the "treasured sword" of its nuclear weapons, which it says it needs to defend itself from a possible invasion by the United States.

+Washington insists that the North must take concrete steps towards denuclearisation before negotiations can take place.

 Before leaving for Pyongyang, the South's national security advisor Chung Eui-yong said: "We plan to hold in-depth discussions for ways to continue not only inter-Korean talks but dialogue between North Korea and the international community including the United States."